 What am I Purchasing?

-- Premium seeds of Acer Palmatum Laceleaf Japanese Maple
+- Premium seeds of Acer Palmatum Laceleaf Japanese Maple, of selected pack size

 - Easy to follow seed propagation notes